HUMBLED BY HIS REDLANDS CONNECTIONS, JULIO CRUZ SOARED BEYOND BASEBALL

 This is part of a series of mini-Redlands Connections.
 This is another portion of the series, Quick Visits.
 Magic Johnson and John Wooden showed up at the University of Redlands as part of a Convocation Series.
 There was a piece on Tom Flores.
 Hall of Fame pitcher Ferguson Jenkins, former NBA player John Block, plus legendary high school basketball coach Willie West, Jr. showed up.
 There are others.
 Cazzie Russell, for instance, came to Redlands with an NCAA Division III basketball team from Savannah, Ga.
 Russell, out of Michigan, was the NBA’s overall No. 1 draft pick by the New York Knicks in 1966.
 Today’s feature: Former L.A.
 Crenshaw High School coach Willie West, Jr.

-It was a slow night at Currier Gymnasium, the ancient, never-to-be-replaced basketball center at that smallish arena along Colton Avenue, dubbed University of Redlands.
+It was a slow night at Currier Gymnasium, an ancient, never-to-be-replaced basketball center inside a smallish arena along Colton Avenue, dubbed University of Redlands.

 It was one of the first Bulldog games of that 1995 season.
 Longtime coach Gary Smith and I hadn’t yet discussed his team for their upcoming season — a normal pattern I’d carefully followed since my arrival at Redlands’ local newspaper in 1979.